Crio-Bytes/Miscellaneous/Hadoop Cluster/README.md

 > Refer to `Images/Prerequisites/hadoop_install.png` folder.

 ### Activity 1: Create Namenode(masternode)
-Launch an intance in aws or open linux terminal.
+Launch an instance in aws or open linux terminal.

-Download and Install Hadoop and jdk file in your terminal as shown in the Prerequisites of this MicroByte.👆
+Download and install Hadoop and jdk file in your terminal as shown in the Prerequisites of this MicroByte.👆

 After installing files we will create a directory in terminal.